 Renters and house sharers listen up!
 If your kitchen setup doesn't come with a hob, or your roomie is busy cooking up a storm – you needn't go hungry.
 Make one of Italy's infamous foodstuffs in your microwave for a fast meal in minutes.
-We can't say it's the authentic route to preparing penne (opens in new tab), fusilli (opens in new tab), or spaghetti (opens in new tab), but when you're tight on resources, this nifty pasta hack is genius.
+We can't say it's the authentic route to preparing penne, fusilli, or spaghetti, but when you're tight on resources, this nifty pasta hack is genius.

 'Pasta can be cooked in the microwave as long as it’s in a large container of salted water.
 You will use a ratio of two parts water to one part pasta.
 It will take between 6-11 minutes depending on the strength of your microwave.
-It is perfectly safe and a nice option when you do not want to heat up your kitchen with the stovetop.' says Emily Meyers, founder of Garlic Head (opens in new tab).
+It is perfectly safe and a nice option when you do not want to heat up your kitchen with the stovetop.' says Emily Meyers, founder of Garlic Head.